Fare Data Ingestion & GTFS-RT Sync

 Canonical Schema & Validation

 Raw fare data is notoriously noisy.
 Missing fields, malformed timestamps, and out-of-range coordinates can silently corrupt revenue attribution.
 Every ingestion job should route events through a strict validation layer.
 Using Pydantic or similar contract validators, you can enforce type coercion, timezone normalization to UTC, and mandatory field presence.
-Schema Validation Pipelines outlines how to quarantine invalid records for manual review while allowing clean events to proceed.
+The Schema Validation Pipelines component outlines how to quarantine invalid records for manual review while allowing clean events to proceed.
 Auditability requires logging validation failures with full context: original payload, error type, and ingestion timestamp.
 This creates a traceable data lineage that satisfies financial audits and operational debugging.

 Temporal-Spatial Alignment with Service Feeds

 Fare events are inherently location-agnostic at capture.
 A validator records a tap time and device ID, but rarely includes the trip ID, route, or stop sequence.
 GTFS-RT feeds bridge this gap by providing vehicle positions, trip updates, and service alerts at 15–30 second intervals.
 Synchronizing these streams requires buffering position snapshots, interpolating between updates, and resolving trip ambiguities using spatial-temporal heuristics.
 The GTFS-RT Realtime Sync methodology covers constructing a rolling position cache, matching tap timestamps to the nearest vehicle trajectory, and falling back to GTFS-static scheduled stop times when real-time data degrades.
-This intersection is where most revenue leakage occurs—unmatched taps default to “unassigned” buckets, skewing operator compensation and ridership analytics.
+This intersection is where most revenue leakage occurs — unmatched taps default to “unassigned” buckets, skewing operator compensation and ridership analytics.

 The matching flow below shows how a clean tap resolves to a trip, with a static-schedule fallback when real-time data degrades:

-Production Implementation Pattern
+Core Implementation Pattern

 Below is a type-hinted, production-grade Python pattern demonstrating the ingestion-to-sync pipeline.
 It incorporates schema validation, temporal alignment, and audit logging.
+Monetary values use Decimal — never binary floating point — so that the charged amount carried through ingestion reconciles exactly against the recomputed fare downstream.

 import math